What Is Customer Analysis - Tips & Implementation Guide

 Strategies for Effective Customer Analysis

-Effective customer analysis will involve a few specific strategies which we will discuss in this section.
+Effective customer analysis will involve a few specific strategies which I will discuss in this section.

 i.
 Segmentation and Targeting